-I really don’t remember the year I got passed the holiday turkey carving baton at Mama’s house…I just remember the mess.
+I really don’t remember the year I got passed the holiday turkey-carving baton at Mama’s house…I just remember the mess.
 Now, it’s a seamless operation for me.
-I could probably even compete with the best of them on turkey carving speed.
-But in the beginning, that wasn’t the case.
-Looking back, I wish I had a How To Article to read with photographs for reference like this one.
-But when I think about it, I guess I had something even better…my mama.
+I could probably even compete with the best of them on turkey carving speed, but in the beginning, that wasn’t the case.
+Looking back, I wish I had a how-to article to read with photographs for reference like this one, but when I think about it, I guess I had something even better—my mama.
 Her, standing over my shoulder telling me every cut to make and a brother with his mouth open waiting, not so patiently, nearby made for a quick study.
-Happy Thanksgiving Y’all.
+Happy Thanksgiving, y’all!

-Step 2: Make a long horizontal cut above wing joint all the way through to the body frame.
+Step 2: Make a long horizontal cut above the wing joint all the way through to the body frame.
 If you desire, the wing may be disjointed from the body at this point.

-Step 3: Slice straight down with an even stroke, at the top of the breast bone all the way through to the horizontal cut you made in the step prior.
+Step 3: Slice straight down with an even stroke at the top of the breast bone all the way through to the horizontal cut you made in the step prior.

 Step 4: Remove the breast to a cutting board and slice starting at the smallest end to the largest.

 Step 5: Repeat previous 4 steps on the opposite side of the bird.

 I always use mom’s Paula Deen Signature Cutlery Set when I carve my birds.
 Use a straight edge sharp knife for easier carving.

 Be sure to allow your bird to rest for at least 20 minutes before carving.

 Cut the dark meat before the light meat, as it will stay moist longer.